alpiopio0/wdio-appium-example/README.md

 ### App assets
 This test suite doesn't run out of the box: as you can see, there is no `appium/NicheMobileApp.app` file included here.

-When CI is integrated to build `.apk`, `.app` files we'll want to build off those.
+When CI is integrated to build `.apk` and `.app` files we'll want to build off those.

 Until then, you can find test files in the `Appium assets` folder in the QA drive on NicheNAS.